Profile image for Max Cryer

 Cryer gathered a group of children to join him on Sound of Music classic 'Do-Re-Mi'.
 "It made an impact", he recalled.
 Soon Cryer and a changing roster of children were performing regularly on stage and screen.
 On their first tour, the group’s "robust, cheerful" sound attracted crowds across the North Island.
 Nine Max and the Children albums followed, while children's TV show Do Re Max ran for five seasons.

 By 1968 Cryer’s career was gaining traction in both New Zealand and the United States.
-At home, he was appearing on a range of TV shows, including hosting early quiz show Top of the Form, and this legendary TV appearance as puppetmaster to Ray Columbus.
-As Cryer described in TV series Funny As (17 minutes into this extended interview), in 1968 he was chosen to host the first show broadcast nationwide on New Zealand television, when the four regional stations were linked for that year's Loxene Golden Disc final.
+At home, he was appearing on a range of TV shows, including hosting early quiz show Top of the Form, and a legendary appearance as puppetmaster to Ray Columbus, which Cryer writes about here.
+As Cryer described in TV series Funny As (17 minutes into this extended interview), he was chosen to host the first show broadcast nationwide on New Zealand television in 1968, when the four regional stations were linked for that year's Loxene Golden Disc final.

 Cryer's versatility became a calling card.
 In his book Town Cryer, he wrote of being fortunate that his earliest local TV appearances were as a compere or games show competitor — he felt that if TV personalities "are identified first as a singer, it is hard for them to break the barrier into speaking jobs".